2002 ICC Champions Trophy final

 The final of the 2002 ICC Champions Trophy was rained-out twice, on 29 and 30 September 2002 at the R. Premadasa Stadium, Colombo.
-The final was scheduled to play between Sri Lanka cricket team and the India cricket team on 29 September 2002.
+The final was scheduled to be played between Sri Lanka cricket team and the India cricket team on 29 September 2002.
 Sri Lanka batted first and scored 244 runs for five wickets in 50 overs.
-Indian had played only two overs before the match was stopped by the rain.
+India had played only two overs before the match was stopped by the rain.

-On 30 September, the Sri Lankan again batted first and scored 222 runs for seven wickets.
+On 30 September, the Sri Lankan team again batted first and scored 222 runs for seven wickets.
 The match was abandoned as India reached 38 runs in 8.4 overs.
-Man of the Match and Man of the Series were not awarded, and both the team were declared as joint winners.
+Man of the Match and Man of the Series were not awarded, and both the teams were declared as joint winners.

 Background

 First Semi-final

 The first semi-final was played between India and South Africa on 25 September 2002.
 After winning the toss, India decided to bat first and score 261 runs for nine wickets in 50 overs.
 Sehwag scored 59 runs from 58 balls, including 10 fours; Yuvraj Singh and Rahul Dravid scored 62 and 49 runs respectively.
 Shaun Pollock took three wickets for 43 runs in nine overs.
 Chasing the target of 262, South Africa collapsed after reaching 192 runs for one wicket with Herschelle Gibbs scoring 116 and Jacques Kallis 97 runs in 37 overs.
 Gibbs could not continue his inning due to heat exhaustion.
 Sehwag got three wickets for 25 runs in five overs.
 India won the match by 10 runs and qualified for the final of the tournament.